Posted on 12 January, 2016

 and “transformed live television”

-Updated 16 Jan when Saturday Night Live finally released this pristine 1979 recording of the most immaculate performance of TMWSTW by Bowie, Klaus Nomi, Joey Arias, Stacey Hayden on guitar and Jimmy Destri on keyboards, which some say was the night “he transformed live television”.
-Since January this video had been marked Private at YouTube for UK viewers (presumably to comply with NBC regional reach), but in February it is suddenly visible again.
-Alas, NBC has changed its mind again so roll with what we have here please!
+On a Bowie anniversary Saturday Night Live recently released this pristine 1979 recording of the most immaculate performance of TMWSTW by Bowie, Klaus Nomi, Joey Arias, Stacey Hayden on guitar and Jimmy Destri on keyboards, which some say was the night “he transformed live television”.
+For rights reasons this unrivalled video keeps being removed from the web by NBC so we stay on our toes scouting for alternative postings!

 1980 — ASHES TO ASHES